-• Prescribing a minimum width of 65 millimetres (75 millimetres to maintain a level crossing) poses a safety risk to pedestrians when crossing a flange gap as this minimum width is an
+Prescribing a minimum width of 65 millimetres (75 millimetres to maintain a level crossing) poses a safety risk to pedestrians when crossing a flange gap as this minimum width is an

-• Public transport operators and providers will bear the cost of trialling new 'flange gap filler' products and technologies and the subsequent cost of installation if these products are approved by the Office of the National Rail Safety Regulator.
+- increase on the 40 millimetre gap currently stipulated for unassisted boarding in the Transport Standards. - Public transport operators and providers will bear the cost of trialling new 'flange gap filler' products and technologies and the subsequent cost of installation if these products are approved by the Office of the National Rail Safety Regulator.